 When it comes to marketing for social media, what is said in a carefully crafted post can be said so much better in a video.
 Short form video is here to stay and brands are posting them all over Facebook, Instagram and TikTok.
 However, when it comes to video, YouTube is still king!
-And if you’re not posting short or longer form videos on YouTube, then you’re missing a key platform in which to market and spread your brand’s message.
+And if you’re not posting short or longer form videos on YouTube, then you’re missing a key platform in marketing and spreading your brand’s message.

 YouTube by the numbers